sgost/contentconcepts-data/services/academic_editing/letter_editing/index.md

       usd: <span>$0.05</span>/word
   tagContent: ASK FOR FREE SAMPLE EDIT
   content: No rush fee, Sunday available
+features:
+  - id: 1
+    title: Reduce the clutter and get to the point
+  - id: 2
+    title: Modify the tone and structure for better flow
+  - id: 3
+    title: Use the right words to convey the message
+  - id: 4
+    title: Highlight the best part of the content
+  - id: 5
+    title: Review and re-edit multiple times
+key: letter_editing
 seo:
   title: Medical editing services, medical proofreading services
   description: PhD and MD editors edit and proofread your medical manuscripts at